Sam Hinkie: Philadelphia 76ers

-During the 2012 NBA offseason, Hinkie interviewed for the vacant position of general manager of the Philadelphia 76ers, but the Sixers decided to promote Tony DiLeo to the position.
-The following off-season, the Sixers hired Hinkie to succeed DiLeo as general manager and Rod Thorn as president.
-Hinkie became the third Sixers GM since owner Josh Harris bought the Sixers in 2011.
+During the 2012 NBA offseason, Hinkie interviewed for the vacant position of general manager (GM) of the Philadelphia 76ers, but the Sixers decided to promote Tony DiLeo to the position.
+The following off-season, the Sixers hired Hinkie to succeed DiLeo as GM and Rod Thorn as president.
+Hinkie became the third Sixers general manager since owner Josh Harris bought the Sixers in 2011.
 During Hinkie's tenure, the phrase "trust the process" became a mantra inside the Sixers locker room, and the phrase eventually became popular among fans as well as an expression denoting faith in the Sixers' long-term hopes to compete for a championship.
 In 2015, ESPN named Hinkie's Sixers as the major professional sports franchise that had most embraced analytics.

-Hinkie's first major move took place during the 2013 NBA Draft, when Hinkie traded All-Star point guard Jrue Holiday to the New Orleans Pelicans for the Pelicans' top-5 protected 2014 pick and Nerlens Noel.
+Hinkie's first major move took place during the 2013 NBA draft, when Hinkie traded All-Star point guard Jrue Holiday to the New Orleans Pelicans for the Pelicans' top-5 protected 2014 pick and Nerlens Noel.
 Hinkie also selected future Rookie of the Year Michael Carter-Williams and Arsalan Kazemi in the draft.
 In August 2013, Hinkie hired former Spurs assistant Brett Brown as the new Sixers coach, replacing Doug Collins, who had stepped down before Hinkie's hiring.
-Hinkie's first year was marked with accusations that Philadelphia was deliberately losing games in order to get a high pick in the 2014 NBA Draft, and the Sixers tied the NBA record for longest losing streak around the time.
+Hinkie's first year was marked with accusations that Philadelphia was deliberately losing games in order to get a high pick in the 2014 NBA draft, and the Sixers tied the NBA record for longest losing streak around the time.
 In two trades at the 2014 NBA trade deadline, Hinkie traded veteran Sixers Evan Turner, Spencer Hawes, and Lavoy Allen, acquiring five second round picks and Henry Sims.
-After the season, Hinkie traded long-time Sixer Thaddeus Young to the Minnesota Timberwolves for the Miami Heat's top-10 protected 2015 first round pick, Luc Richard Mbah a Moute, and Alexey Shved.
+After the season, Hinkie traded long-time Sixer Thaddeus Young to the Minnesota Timberwolves for the Miami Heat's top-10 protected 2015 first-round pick, Luc Richard Mbah a Moute, and Alexey Shved.